quintel/documentation/docs/contrib/gql.md

 ```

 #### PRODUCT_CURVES(left,right)
 Multiplies two curves elementwise.
 Note that unlike `SUM_CURVES`, `PRODUCT_CURVES` expects exactly two arguments, each one a curve.
 An error will be raised if either parameter is an array of curves, or if the curves don't have matching lengths.

-Example:
 ```ruby
 PRODUCT_CURVES([1, 2, 3], [4, 5, 6])
 => [4, 10, 18]
 ```

 #### DIVIDE_CURVES(left, right)
 Divides two curves elementwise.
-Note that unlike `SUM_CURVES`, `PRODUCT_CURVES` expects exactly two arguments, each one a curve.
+Note that unlike `SUM_CURVES`, `DIVIDE_CURVES` expects exactly two arguments, each one a curve.
 An error will be raised if either parameter is an array of curves, or if the curves don't have matching lengths.

 ```ruby
 DIVIDE_CURVES([1, 2, 3], [4, 5, 6])
 => [0.25, 0.4, 0.5]
 ```

 #### SMOOTH_CURVE(curve, window_size)

 Creates a smoothed curve using a moving average.
 curve       - An array of numbers.
 window_size - The number of points to average over.